Crypto capital and Blockchain business hub

 “In the last 2 years, the number of blockchain companies that are incorporated or have a presence in Berlin almost doubled.
 It’s a city that has perfect conditions to become a global blockchain hotspot,” – Ricardo Garcia, Co-Founder of BerChain

 Coined the “Bitcoin Capital of Europe” by The Guardian back in 2013, Joseph Lubin, co-founder of Ethereum and Founder of Consensys, called Berlin in 2019 “one of the most important cities for crypto and blockchain”.
-The revolutionary technology has reached even the political ranks: This summer the German Government has adopted a federal blockchain strategy to ensure digital sovereignty - with the goal of making use of the opportunities offered by blockchain technology, and mobilize its potential for digital transformation.
+The revolutionary technology has reached even the political ranks: In summer 2019 the German Government has adopted a federal blockchain strategy with the goal of making use of the opportunities offered by blockchain technology, and mobilize its potential for digital transformation.

 For this article we collaborated with Ricardo Garcia, Co-founder and Vice President at BerChain, a central player in the Berlin Blockchain community, for some first-hand insights.
 For him the federal blockchain strategy is great step forward.
 “On the one hand, it signals to startups that the government is interested in investing and betting on the technology.
 On the other hand, it is also a signal to other countries that Germany is open for collaboration for blockchain applications,” he says.